 - Harlem Jazz Series - single ticket $45

-- Empire State Building ticket prices: There are two types of tickets, the one that allows you a double access during the day and at night and a visit to the museum on the second floor (57€ adult/48€ child), and the single ticket with access to the observation deck and the museum on the second floor (39€ adult/33€ child).
+- Ticket prices to the Empire State: There are two types of tickets, the one that allows you a double access during the day and at night and a visit to the museum on the second floor (57€ adult/48€ child), and the single ticket with access to the observation deck and the museum on the second floor (39€ adult/33€ child).

 - How the pass works: Skip the line to buy tickets and go directly to the queue for the security check, where you can show your pass and they will let you through.
 Please note that the CityPass includes two entrances at different times to the Empire State Building.